-Magnitude of impact Definition used Minor The impact adversely affects an IEF but would conservation status (adverse) The impact is likely to be of minor benefit to an Negligible There would be minimal effect on the IEF (adve There would be minimal benefit to the IEF (ben No change There would be no detectable change from the
+Magnitude of impact Definition used in this chapter Minor The impact adversely affects an IEF but would not adversely affect its integrity or conservation status (adverse) The impact is likely to be of miner benefit to an IEE (beneficial) The impact is likely to be of minor benefit to an IEF (beneficial Negligible There would be minimal effect on the IEF (adverse) There would be minimal benefit to the IEF (beneficial) No change There would be no detectable change from the baseline condition of the IEF.

-- 2.5.4 The criteria for defining receptor sensitivity in this chapter are outlined in Table 2.4. - Sensitivity takes into account the value of an IEF as well as vulnerability and 2.5.5 recoverability.
+- 2.5.4 The criteria for defining receptor sensitivity in this chapter are outlined in Table 2.4. - 2.5.5 Sensitivity takes into account the value of an IEF as well as vulnerability and recoverability.
 Therefore, while value is usually the primary consideration when determining sensitivity, professional judgment is also used to determine how sensitive an IEF may be to impacts when these other factors are considered.